blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 A **Link Type** is a description of a _directional_ relationship between two things.
 A Link Type is composed of the following:

-- a **required** `$id`, which is a globally unique identifier, where the property type's definition can be accessed (in most cases this will be a URL)
+- a **required** `$id`, which is a globally unique identifier, where the Property Type's definition can be accessed (in most cases this will be a URL)
 - a **required** `name`, which should be a non-pluralized description of the relationship (for example: "Friend" not "Friends")
 - a **required** `description` to further explain the semantic meaning of the relationship
 - a **possible** `relatedKeywords`, which is a list of terms that are related to the link type